thelounge/thelounge.github.io/_docs/install_and_upgrade.md

 private mode and configure The Lounge, go to
 [the configuration section](/docs/configuration.html).

-To update The Lounge, simply follow these steps again after downloading a new `thelounge.deb` file, and restart the service.
+To upgrade The Lounge, simply follow these steps again after downloading a new `thelounge.deb` file, and restart the service.

 ## Arch Linux